PaulLNH/Above-Curve-Content/2025/01January/2025-01-12-the-real-state-of-ai-what-business-leaders-actually-need-to-know.md

 2. **Reasoners (Emerging)**: Leading AI labs are developing models that can actually reason through problems like a philosophy major at 3 AM.
 If you haven't heard about these models yet, well... let's just say some of us are already pushing their limits while others are still trying to figure out if AI can write their next tweet.
 Time to level up that tech awareness, or make friends with someone who is.

 3. **Agents (Just Beginning)**: We're taking our first steps into AI that can actually do things independently.
 Think scheduling assistants that actually schedule and automation tools that chain together complex tasks.
-Like ambitious new graduates, they're brilliant at specific assignments but get adorably lost if you ask them to "just figure it out."
+Like ambitious new graduates, they're brilliant at specific assignments but get lost if you ask them to "just figure it out."
 Best stick to letting them handle the structured stuff for now.

 4. **Innovators (Future)**: Eventually, AI will help invent new things.
 But for now, it's more "here's 101 variations on a chair design" than "I've just revolutionized physics."